Pine Tree Legal Assistance

 Pine Tree Legal Assistance (PTLA) is a nonprofit agency that specializes in providing free civil legal services for the poor in Maine, United States.
-Based in Portland, Maine but operating statewide, PTLA opened in 1967.
+Based in Portland but operating statewide, PTLA opened in 1967.
 It was led by Nan Heald from 1990 to 2022.
 In 2022, it received a $2 million federal grant which allowed it to double the size of its anti-eviction program.